-\F Tabularity at degrees of freedom (291 - 2) and a level of significance (0.05) equal to(2.996)
+F Tabularity at degrees of freedom (291 - 2) and a level of significance (0.05) equal to (2.996)

-It is evident from the table that the probability value on psychological capital was less than the significance level (0.05), and this indicates that there are statistically significant differences at the level of significance ( $\alpha \le 0.05$ ) between the respondents' responses about psychological capital among the administrative employees in the Palestinian universities in Gaza Strip.
-Gaza attributed to the educational qualification variable.
+It is evident from the table that the probability value on psychological capital was less than the significance level (0.05), and this indicates that there are statistically significant differences at the level of significance ($\alpha \le 0.05$) between the respondents' responses about psychological capital among the administrative employees in the Palestinian universities in employees.
+Attributed to the scientific qualification variable.
 To find out the nature of these differences, the researchers used the (L.S.D) test, and the following table shows the differences: